-Abbot Anthony's Narrow Path « Catholic Insight
+Abbot Anthony's Narrow Way « Catholic Insight

 Follow Christ.
 Follow Saint Abbot Anthony and the host of witnesses to the evangelical path, to that narrow way God shows each one of us, the only one that leads to life.
 We will find that, with charity and grace, His yoke is indeed easy and the burden light.
 With great love, all sacrifice seems sweet and pleasant, and such joy should be the hallmark of all the saints.

-Saint Anthony went to his reward, full of life and health to the end, in 356 at the age of 105, from youth onwards consecrated solely to God.
+Saint Anthony went to his eternal reward in 356 at the age of about 105 (!), full of life and health to the end, signifying the healthy aspects of an ascetical and ordered regime, from youth onwards consecrated solely to God.
 His example, spread throughout the empire by Athanasius’ biography, was the impetus in the monastic movement, which would save not only countless souls, but, in the dark days that were ahead, save civilization.

+If one saint can do this, what might many do?
+Abbot Anthony, ora pro nobis!